-Update: After many comments, the recipe has been updated to include prosciutto and dijon mustard like classic beef wellingtons.
+Update: After some great constructive feedback from my wonderful readers, this recipe has been updated to include prosciutto and dijon mustard like classic beef wellingtons.
 They’re delicious additions!
 The sauce recipe was cut in half since it produced so much.
 Thank you for all your feedback to make this recipe even more wonderful!

 This recipe for beef wellington is a great spin on the traditional beef wellington that is made with beef tenderloin, also known as filet mignon.

 Ingredients for Beef Wellington Turnovers

 - Pepperidge Farm Puff Pastry (use both sheets)

 - Sirloin (Can substitute with ground beef)